typesafegithub/github-workflows-kt/docs/faq.md

 Here's a ticket on the JetBrains side:
 [\[KT-42101\] Scripts: @file:Import() in kotlin-main-kts uses a stale cache](https://youtrack.jetbrains.com/issue/KT-42101).

+## I'm getting an unexpected change in the resulting YAML, in the path to the script in the consistency check job.
+Why?

+You're most likely affected by another bug related to stale cache.
+See the previous FAQ item for workarounds.

+Here's a ticket on the JetBrains side:
+[\[KT-64367\] Script: stale cache used if __FILE__ is different](https://youtrack.jetbrains.com/issue/KT-64367)

 ## I'm having problems editing the Kotlin-based workflows in IntelliJ.
 Why?

 Depending on the complexity of your workflows, you may stumble upon some rough edges in how IntelliJ supports Kotlin